tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 This should return a json object with an Id along with the data passed in.
 This indicates that the command worked.
 You can now either run a curl command or access the web browser at the address `http://<load_balancer_dns_name>/users` to confirm the user has been added.
 You should be able to test out any of the REST API routes with this application.

-14. Commit your code to your repo and name the commit 'Session 5'.
+14. Commit your working code to your repo.

 ### Steps/Tasks for Goal 3 - FinOps